-ASK provide independent assessment services with well known and highly qualified educational psychologists and specialists in their specific fields.
+ASK provide independent psycho-educational assessment services with well known and highly qualified educational psychologists and specialists in their specific fields.
 Our goal is to provide a quality assessment to children and save time and travel expenses for the parents and most importantly to afford the children to be assessed in his or her home ground avoiding the stress of traveling abroad for assessment.

 A comprehensive assessment can play a vital role in diagnosing learning, movement, attention and behavioural problems, and can assist with developing action plans to address those problems, and monitoring progress.
 A thorough assessment will involve gathering information from the parents, teachers and health professionals, and will typically include a full review of the child’s background, formal testing using standardised tests, where appropriate, and observation.
 It will also include, where appropriate, the views of the child.